southmost/dreamcodes/README.md

-It turns the settings into the
+It turns the settings into the emoji or else it gets the ChatGPT again.